Elizabeth II stamps until 1964

 At first these were black graphite lines on the reverse of the stamps.
 Later they became transparent phosphor lines on the front.
 The collection contains a number of trials of these and then sheets of all the issued definitives.

-The best way to see all our philatelic and postal history collections is by appointment with the Curator of Philately, Douglas Muir.
-To make an appointment, please call 020 7239 2570 or email firstname.lastname@example.org.
+Our philatelic and postal history collections can also be viewed by appointment with the Senior Curator, Philately, Douglas Muir.
+To make an appointment, please call 020 7239 2570 or email email@example.com.